liferay-search/liferay-docs/en/developer/appdev/articles/02-web-front-ends/01-web-front-ends-intro.markdown

 ## Getting Started

-If you have an existing app that uses one the frameworks described above, your first step is to deploy it to @product@.
+If you have an existing app that uses one the frameworks described above, your first step is to deploy it to @sharepoint@.
 Most deployments involve configuration steps that you can complete in an hour or less.

 You can also build apps from scratch using the tools you like or leveraging